mindspore-ai/docs/docs/mindformers/docs/source_en/feature/dataset.md

 ## MindRecord Dataset

 MindRecord is an efficient data storage and reading module provided by MindSpore.
 It reduces disk IO and network IO overhead, resulting in a better data loading experience.
-For more detailed feature introductions, refer to the [documentation](https://www.mindspore.cn/docs/zh-CN/master/api_python/mindspore.mindrecord.html).
+For more detailed feature introductions, refer to the [documentation](https://www.mindspore.cn/docs/en/master/api_python/mindspore.mindrecord.html).
 Here, we only cover how to use MindRecord in MindSpore Transformers model training tasks.

 The following example uses `qwen2_5-0.5b` fine-tuning to explain related functionalities.
+The provided scripts are only applicable to the specified dataset.
+If you need to process a custom dataset, please refer to [MindRecord format conversion](https://www.mindspore.cn/tutorials/en/master/dataset/record.html) for data preprocessing.

 ### Data Preprocessing